Who Do You Love? (Bo Diddley song): Recognition and legacy

 In 2004, Rolling Stone magazine ranked Bo Diddley's original song at number 133 on their list of the "500 Greatest Songs of All Time".
 The Rock and Roll Hall of Fame included Quicksilver Messenger Service's rendition on its list of the "500 Songs That Shaped Rock and Roll".
 In 2010, the National Academy of Recording Arts and Sciences acknowledged Bo Diddley's song with a Grammy Hall of Fame Award, which "honor[s] recordings of lasting qualitative or historical significance".

 "Who Do You Love?" has been interpreted and recorded by numerous musicians.
 Folk singer Tom Rush recorded the song for his 1966 album Take a Little Walk with Me.
 Unterberger describes it as "electric rock ...
 Tom adapted an uncharacteristically low and playful growl for Diddley's 'Who Do You Love,' graced by early fuzz guitar distortion" with the same musicians who backed Dylan in 1965.
 A single version was released by Rush the same year, which reached number 39 on Billboard magazine's "Top Sellers in Top Markets" chart for Boston on May 14, 1966.
 A second "Who Do You Love" single by Rush was released in 1971, which appeared at number 105 on Billboard's "Bubbling Under Hot 100 Singles" chart.
 Rush performed the song at the Boston Symphony Hall in December 2012, which is included on his 2013 Celebrates 50 Years of Music album and DVD.

 A psychedelic rock version by the Misunderstood was recorded in 1966 and released as the B-side to the "I Can Take You to the Sun" single on Fontana Records.
 Author Dave Thompson writes, "The Misunderstood pumped it up but kept it short, psychedelic sound effects, heart attack drums, [and] eerie harmonics".
 Misunderstood guitarist Glenn Ross Campbell reworked "Who Do You Love" with his later band, Juicy Lucy, which reached number 14 in the UK Singles Chart in 1970.
 The song features Campbell's psychedelic steel guitar lines, which Thompson describes "as fast and mean and dirty as any record could have been, a breakneck tour through the bayou swamps and dirt-track roads of the American South, powered by a guitar to make your fingers bleed".

 The Woolies recorded "Who Do You Love" in an early American garage band–style that reached number 97 on Billboard Hot 100 in 1967.
-Additionally, Koda notes "great and varied covers over the years" by Brownsville Station, the Doors, Carlos Santana, the Blues Project, the Blues Magoos, Roy Head, and John Hammond Jr. He adds "the song has held up to a number of different interpretations.
+Additionally, Koda notes "great and varied covers over the years" by Brownsville Station, the Doors, Golden Earring, Carlos Santana, the Blues Project, the Blues Magoos, Roy Head, and John Hammond Jr. He adds "the song has held up to a number of different interpretations.
 Oddly, though, the majority of these drop the modified cut shuffle beat of the original, replacing it with the standard Bo Diddley tom-tom beat, losing much of the song's drive in the process."